JSON Formatter

 Click to Format

 Hit the "Format / Beautify" button.
-The tool immediately parses the input.
-If your JSON is structurally valid, it will render perfectly.
-If it is invalid, an instant error highlighting the exact problematic line will appear.
+The tool parses the input in a flash.
+If your JSON is structurally valid, it renders with perfect indents.
+If it is invalid, an error highlighting the problematic line appears.

 -